 What's the point of acupuncture and acupressure?

 What do you know about the medical uses of acupuncture and acupressure?
-Has either of these practices been helpful in treating any medical conditions?
+Have either of these practices been helpful in treating any medical conditions?
 Thank you for any information you can provide me.

 Dear Pondering pins and points,